kitanome/course-dependency-chart/team/m2/roles.md

 ## Ian Rapko - UI Diagrams

-- **Role** reviews team submissions and commits, making sure the changes are intended and agreed within the team.
-Nguyen is responsible for proofreading, ensuring the accuracy of the document before the submission
+- **Role** Created a flowchart for the website's function, and described the UI, labelling each asset that will be added to the site and how it affects the app.

 **Top 3 Commits**: